 Additionally, making sure you select great employees to begin with.
 Put together a thorough interview process that includes the appropriate background checks.
 Be sure to collect and follow up with references.

 Even if you end up with one of the problems I’ve described here, a thorough commercial insurance package will provide coverage for a wide variety of scenarios, especially if you make sure you add:

 - Employee Theft / Employee Dishonesty or Crime Insurance

 - Directors & Officers Liability Insurance

-As a full service independent insurance agency, Heritage Insurance Agency is ready to help with any and all of your insurance and risk management needs.
+As a full service independent insurance agency, New Heritage Insurance is ready to help with any and all of your insurance and risk management needs.